 \begin{approximation}[Sample Average Approximation] The original probability measure $\mathbb P$ is replaced with a discrete empirical measure $\mathbb{\widehat P} = \frac{1}{N}\sum_{n=1}^N \delta_{\omega^{(n)}}$, where $\delta_{\omega^{(n)}}$ stands for the Dirac point mass at $\omega^{(n)}$, and where $\omega^{(n)}\in\Omega$, $n=1,\ldots, N$, constitute independent samples from $\mathbb P$. \end{approximation}

 The combination of affine decision rules and the sample average approximation is not new and has been explored, among others, by \cite{Vayanos12} and \cite{Bodur18} in the context of robust optimization and stochastic programming, respectively.
 We emphasize that, even though we use an empirical probability measure $\mathbb{\widehat P}$ when solving the decision rule approximation of problem~\eqref{opt:collective_bidding_model_dailywater_sep_apx}, the conditional expectations $\tilde \pi_t^{\rm{s}}$, $\tilde \pi_t^{\rm{u}}$ and $\tilde \pi_t^{\rm{v}}$ in the objective function of~\eqref{opt:collective_bidding_model_dailywater_sep_apx} are pre-computed under the original measure $\mathbb P$.
-We solve the linear program obtained by applying Approximations~\ref{apx:decision_rule} and~\ref{apx:saa} to problem~\eqref{eq:collective_planer_revised} and record the water values $\bm{\vartheta}_1 \in \mathbb{R}^R$ corresponding to the water preservation constraints $\bm{w}_2^- = \bm{w}_1$.
+We solve the linear program obtained by applying Approximations~\ref{apx:decision_rule} and~\ref{apx:saa} to problem~\eqref{eq:collective_planer_revised} and record, in addition to the water target levels $\bm{w}_1$, the water values $\bm{\vartheta}_1 \in \mathbb{R}^R$ corresponding to the water preservation constraints $\bm{w}_2^- = \bm{w}_1$.
 Note that these water values are deterministic since $\bm w_1$ and $\bm{w}_2^-$ are deterministic by virtue of Approximation~\ref{apx:day_ahead_water_level}, and that $\vartheta_{1,R} = 0$ by the properties of the dummy reservoir $R$.